Restaurant Insurance Market Update 2021

 COVID led to the acceleration in the rise and popularization of ghost kitchens, or cooking facilities that produce food for delivery and takeout only, with no dine-in areas.
 The ghost kitchen exists only to serve orders placed via mobile app or delivery service web page.
 It provides great flexibility, as one kitchen easily can host multiple different restaurants, all with different types of food and styles.

 Coverages to Consider for Today’s Restaurant Market

-When speaking with restaurant owners, be sure their liability limits, including for umbrella insurance, are high enough to respond to a catastrophic loss.
-Social inflation, anti-business sentiment among jurors, and nuclear verdicts aren’t going anywhere anytime soon.
-Distinguished provides a full package of restaurant insurance coverages (general liability and property) including an umbrella program with limits up to $150 million.
+When speaking with restaurant owners, be sure their liability limits, including umbrella insurance, are high enough to respond to a catastrophic loss.
+Social inflation, anti-business sentiment among jurors, and nuclear verdicts aren’t going anywhere soon.
+Distinguished provides a full package of restaurant insurance coverages (general liability and property), including an umbrella program with limits up to $150 million.

 We also offer an insurance package for ghost kitchens, one of the fastest-growing segments in the restaurant industry today.

-Distinguished continues to keep its pulse on market trends in the restaurant sector while also responding to these trends with the development of new and enhanced coverages and programs.
+Distinguished continues to keep its pulse on market trends in the restaurant sector while also responding to them by developing new and enhanced coverages and programs.

 *National Restaurant Association’s State of the Restaurant Industry Report